DevScholar/rust-for-js-devs/src/language/structured-types.md

 | `object`   | `HashMap` |
 ## Array

-Fixed arrays are supported the same way in Rust as in JavaScript
+Fixed arrays are supported the same way in Rust as in JavaScript.

 JavaScript: